If you have built castles in the air, your work need not be lost;

 What the heck do I know about bliss I thought?

 I didn’t really get what bliss was.
 I was overthinking this concept.

-I recall Dr. Dyer making reference to some guy who hated his job but lit up like a Christmas tree when he came home to play in his apple orchard.
-He loved making apple juice, apple sauce and apple pie.
-Dr. Dyer told him his bliss was his apple orchard…and the guy went on to become famous.
+I recall Dr. Dyer referring to some guy who hated his job but lit up like a Christmas tree when he came home to play in his apple orchard.
+He loved making apple juice, applesauce, and apple pie.
+Dr. Dyer told him his bliss was his apple orchard… and the guy became famous.
 I don’t recall what the name of the company was that made apple-based products as this was over 35 years ago, but it was one of the famous apple companies to date.

 Today, with Yvonne passed; she died a handful of years after our beach excursion ever-so-etched in my mind.
 She died in her bliss.
 She loved life and all that it offered.
 Her bliss was singing and psychology, and not exactly in that progression.
-I then, had no idea what my future held for me.
+I then did not know what my future held for me.

 It never occurred to me you could make a living in a field you love.
-At that time I had no idea what I was going to do for a living.
+I did not know what I was going to do for a living.

 Fast forward, my bliss today is writing and psychology.
 Yvonne died at 44 years old in her sleep.
-I think she was blissfully happy for the most part.
+I think she was blissfully happy, mostly.
 She danced to her own tune.
 She knew that she just wanted to be her authentic self.
 I loved that about her!

 Stay tuned…you never know where my mind will wander…